Quranic Inerrancy

-Muslims, no less than Christians, fancy that their holy book is inerrant.
+Muslims, to an even greater extent than Christians, fancy that their holy book is inerrant.
 Zakir Naik, a conservative Muslim scholar, declares that the Quran is never to be critiqued.
 He demands that non-Muslim houses of worship be forbidden in Muslim lands and that Muslims who convert from Islam and then speak against Islam be put to death.[1]+

 If a book is inerrant, why is so much effort invested in silencing or killing its critics?
 Someone should call Naik aside and say, “Listen, buttercup, you need to calm down.”

-Naik boasts that the Quran (meaning “recitation”), probably written shortly after 632 CE, expresses scientific concepts that mankind didn’t discover until much later.
+Naik boasts that the Quran expresses scientific concepts that mankind didn’t discover until much later.
 I will devote the remainder of this chapter to exposing this idle boast for the sham that it is.

 Item number 1.
 According to Naik, the Quran describes the Big Bang in verse 21:30, which says, “Do not the Unbelievers see that the heavens and the earth were joined together (as one unit of creation), before we clove them asunder?
 We made from water every living thing.
 Will they not then believe?”[2]+

 Naik is oblivious to the Quran’s view—common to Abrahamic, ancient Mesopotamian, and Egyptian religions—that Earth and sky, both solid, were split by a god.
-Similar ideas appear first in Babylonian creation myths recounted in the Enuma Elish (nicknamed the “Babylonian Genesis” and probably written during the twelfth century BCE), in which the supreme god Marduk split the body of the vanquished Tiamat to create heaven and Earth and to separate the waters above from the waters below.[3]+
+Similar ideas appear first in Babylonian creation myths recounted in the Enuma Elish (nicknamed the “Babylonian Genesis” and probably written during the twelfth century BCE or maybe a little earlier), in which the supreme god Marduk split the body of the vanquished Tiamat to create heaven and Earth and to separate the waters above from the waters below.[3]+

 All these religious fables consist of magical stuff, nothing like the modern cosmological view.
 I have perused the Quran and found no mention of red shifts or cosmic background radiation.
 If the Quran were going to dabble in scientific discussions of the Big Bang, then certainly it should have mentioned the Hubble constant.
 Muslims and Christians alike used to denounce the Big Bang as a dastardly atheistic ploy.
 Now they scramble to show how their holy books described the Big Bang centuries before science discovered it.